Black May (Thailand): Investigation

 In September 2001, Prime Minister Thaksin Shinawatra started a committee to investigate the massacres, headed by former Prime Minister Anand Panyarachun.
 The committee met and interviewed the victims' families but there were no significant result.
-In May 2002, the UN Working Group accepted 31 of 34 cases of people who 'disappeared' during the massacres.
+In May 2002, the UN Working Group on Enforced or Involuntary Disappearances accepted 31 of 34 cases of people who 'disappeared' during the massacres.
 These cases were transmitted to the Thai Government.

-1997 Constitution
+1997 constitution

-After the events of 1992 ended, the 1997 Constitution was introduced as the first constitution to be drafted by a popularly elected Constitutional Drafting Assembly, hence was popularly called the People's Constitution.
+After the events of 1992 ended, the 1997 constitution was introduced as the first constitution to be drafted by a popularly elected Constitutional Drafting Assembly, hence was popularly called the People's Constitution.
 The new constitution created a bicameral legislature.
 For the first time in Thai history, both houses were directly elected.
 Many human rights are explicitly acknowledged in the text, and measures were established to increase the stability of elected governments, paving the way to Thaksin Shinawatra's Thai Rak Thai Party ascending to a premiership in 2001 and developing another conflict with military-monarchy nexus, culminating in the 2006 Thai coup d'état 14 years later.